-Only enrolled members of a party qualified to vote for an office may sign designating petitions of the party.
+Only enrolled members of a party may sign designating petitions for that party.

 The list of political parties may change after each gubernatorial race.
-To be eligible for ballot access, a party must have received at least 50,000 votes.
+To be eligible for ballot access in a gubernatorial election, a party must have received at least 50,000 votes in the prior gubernatorial election.